-The Masonville Cove Project is a partnership between the National Aquarium, Maryland Port Administration, Maryland Environmental Service, The Living Classrooms Foundation, and the Brooklyn and Curtis Bay Coalition.
+The Masonville Cove Project is a partnership between the Maryland Port Administration, Maryland Environmental Service, The Living Classrooms Foundation, the Brooklyn and Curtis Bay Coalition, and the National Aquarium

-In 2011, the Aquarium Conservation Team (ACT!), along with local students and volunteers, planted 2,100 native shrubs along 2 acres of restored wetland at Masonville Marine Terminal.
+In 2013, the Aquarium Conservation Team (ACT!), along with local students and volunteers, planted close to 11,000 native wetland grasses along half an acre of restored wetland at Masonville Marine Terminal.

 These efforts will be part of the long-term mission to revitalize the Baltimore Harbor, and will help to create valuable aquatic habitat right here in Baltimore City!
 This fringe wetland will create foraging ground for fish species like striped bass and white perch, and will provide nesting habitat for shorebirds.